 The Use of Simulation to Teach Nursing Students and Clinicians Palliative Care and End-of-Life Communication: A Systematic ReviewAmerican Journal of Hospice and Palliative Medicine®

 Effective communication among members of the interprofessional team and with the patient is essential to achieving desired patient outcomes.
 Curricula for members of the health-care team are replete with objectives focused on developing communication skills; however, curricula that outline specific communication skills needed in palliative and end-of-life (EOL) care remain deficient.
-Recent national reports have emphasized the need to improve primary palliative care, including patient-centered communication, which focuses on fostering healing relationships, exchanging information, and responding to emotions, for both students and clinicians.

 The impact of nurse practitioner regulations on population access to careNursing Outlook